ssim3/NextSteamSale/README.md

 Run main.py using a python compiler , ensure that steam_scraper.py is in the same directory.

 ### NOTE

-For some reason, the python compiler instantly closes after running main.py <br>
+For some reason, the default python compiler instantly closes after running main.py <br>
-Using an IDE with a built in compiler is an alternative.

 ## Modules: